leprechaunne/Python/Python Arcade (Snake Clone)/README.md

 -- 4# for @--#.X change (aka A--1.1 to A--1.2)
 -- 5# for @--#.#.X (minor changes like A--5.3.1 usually for hotfixes)

+### A--2.0
+Complete structure overhaul!
+Now that it has its own branch in the main repository, I took to cleaning up the code and organizing the functions and classes so it's easier to edit.

+As such, some previously functioning features are not yet implemented, so the todo will change with this upload.

 #### A--1.8
 Doesn't crash anymore